OverlordZorn/Arma-3-Guide/Communication/Communication.md

 #### Speaker
 You can set your radio to output the radio communication with its built in speaker.
 This means that people around you can hear what is being said on the frequency.

-Doing this as a rifleman in a squad is very bad, as the people around you are already on the same Radio, resulting in earrape.
+Doing this as a rifleman in a squad is very bad, as the people around you are already on the same Radio, resulting in pain and destruction.

 On the other hand, being the squadleader or dedicated radio operator, it can be a reasonable decision to set your long range radio on speaker to keep people around you updated on what is going on in the battle field.